nguyenthanhjt/google-data-analytics-professional-certificate-course/3_Prepare-Data-for-Exploration/1_Module-1_Data-types-and-structures/1_Data-exploration/5_UP_Refresher_Your-data-analytics-cert-roadmap.md

   - Structuring how you think
   - Summarizing data
   - Putting things into context
+  - Managing team and stakeholder expectations
+  - Problem-solving and conflict-resolution

 ### 3. Prepare

-- What you will learn
+- What you will learn:
   - How data is generated
   - Features of different data types, fields, and values
   - Database structures